 Crown Copyright- usually 50 years after creation or publication.

 October 2014 saw revisions to UK law that bolstered ‘exceptions’ to copyright for educational and research purposes, however, they should be applied with caution as they are only appropriate in some circumstances and should be used in conjunction with the principles of ‘fair dealing’.
-For further information on these exceptions see the CILIP information page.
+For further information on these exceptions see this Intellectual Property Office page.

 In this case fair dealing means the proper acknowledgement of the creator, not using the work for commercial purposes, not copying the whole work when a smaller extract is required, and ensuring that the subsequent use of the work does not compete with the normal exploitation of it by the rights holder.